bergesinstitute/graf-method/book-1-unit-4.md

 10. On Thursday afternoons they go to a market.
 11. There is a big table in my kitchen but I do not have chairs.
 12. My room has two windows.
 13. Their sister is in NYC.
-She goes to [the] church on Wednesdays.
+She goes to (the) church on Wednesdays.
 14. Our house has a big table.
 15. Do you have brothers or sisters?
 16. What do you do on Sunday mornings?
 17. What is her favorite movie?
 18. My mother's sofa is yellow.

-## 4. Conjugate.
+## 4. Conjugate

 - Hablar (to talk)
 - Cocinar (to cook)